Skip to main content

 50/30/20 Budget Rule Calculator: How to Budget Your Paycheck

 50/30/20 Budget Rule Calculator: How to Budget Your Paycheck The 50/30/20 budget rule divides your after-tax income into three categories: 50% for needs, 30% for wants, and 20% for savings and debt repayment.
 If your take-home pay is $4,000 per month, that means $2,000 for necessities, $1,200 for discretionary spending, and $800 for financial goals.
-I tracked every dollar of my $4,200 monthly take-home pay for six months using this rule, and it transformed my finances.
-Before adopting 50/30/20, I was saving barely $150 a month with no real plan.
-Within the first year, I built a $5,400 emergency fund and paid off $3,800 in credit card debt simply by sticking to the 20% savings target.
-Use our Budget Calculator(/finance/budget-calculator) to instantly see your personalized 50/30/20 breakdown based on your income. !50/30/20 budget rule breakdown showing needs, wants, and savings allocation on $5,000 monthly income with category examples(/images/blog/50-30-20-budget-breakdown.svg) What Is...
+Consider a typical case: tracking every dollar of a $4,200 monthly take-home paycheck for six months using this rule.
+Before adopting 50/30/20, monthly savings ran barely $150 with no real plan.
+Within the first year, sticking to the 20% savings target built a $5,400 emergency fund and paid off $3,800 in credit card debt.
+Use our Budget Calculator(/finance/budget-calculator) to instantly see your personalized 50/30/20 breakdown based on your income. !50/30/20 budget rule breakdown showing needs, wants, and savings allocation on $5,000 monthly income with category examples(/images/blog/50-30-20-budget-breakdown.svg) What Is the 50/30/20 Budget Rule?
+The 50/30/20 rule...

 29 January 2026